Two interesting profiles

 Then in 1980 he was arrested during an anti-sexism protest at a Miss New Zealand beauty pageant; a moment he states is his “most embarrassing political moment”.

-“I ended up in a police paddy wagon with a group of who wouldn't speak to me,” he laughs.
+“I ended up in a police paddy wagon with a group of women who wouldn’t speak to me,” he laughs.
 “They were all lesbian separatists.”

 Heh that is very funny.